georkost4/TodayILearned/Side-Tasks/diary.md

 3/7/2018

 Woke up and WENT to work .
 It was a very hot day but I got through.
 Ate light and woke up around 5pm to start my study routine.
-Around 8.40 I ate and went outside to see Colombia - England and maybe some cards after that???
+Around 8.40 I ate and went outside to see Colombia - England and maybe some cards after that.

+4/7/2018

+Dont really remember .
+The day I'm writing this line is 16/7/2018 so RIP.

+5/7/2018

+The grand trip starts .
+I woke up around 2 pm and started packing my stuff for vacation .
+We went to take the bus to the airport around 5 pm .
+We arrived at the airport at 8 and we checked in our luggages.

+6/7/2018

+We arrived at the other airport and waited till morning to take our next flight .
+Spend some time at coffee shop and talked a  lot also played some cards .
+We boarded on the plane and we arrived at the island to take the boat .
+The view was amazingly breath-taking.
+We waited about 2-3 hours for the ship to take us to the final destination.
+We took the ship which was the biggest I've ever been on and we finally went to the hotel.
+We settled our bags and we went straight to the bitch.
+It was 2pm If I recall when I went back to the hotel and went into the pool :P .
+Stayed until 3 pm and went to eat lunch.
+After launch I went to take a shower and after that to take a nap until the night world cup game .
+We watched the game and fekos met those two girls which we went to drink with.
+We survived that's what matters , I won't go into details .

+7/7/2018

+We woke up late and went to this beach you know where .
+We arrived around 5 pm there was not many people there surprisingly but anyhow I took my dose of swimming.
+Went to the hotel (straight to the pool) for an hour or so .
+Ate dinner , chilled at the balcony and after that took a nap till 2 am .
+We went to the next town to get some drinks.
+It was ok.

+15/8/2018

+Woke up late , ate lunch and took a nap again till 6.30 .
+Went outside to see the final of the world cup and after that straight home to send out my cv's .

+16/8/2018

+Went to work , ate lunch, took a afternoon nap , went for coffee and thats sums it up .